nostrenz/kosuzu/README.md

 ## Why

-There's a ton of translated doujinshi on Danbooru, but while it's easy to download them with tools like [Grabber](https://github.com/Bionus/imgbrd-grabber) there's unfortunatly no way to keep a local copy without losing the translation notes.
+There are tons of translated doujinshi on Danbooru, but while it's easy to download them with tools like [Grabber](https://github.com/Bionus/imgbrd-grabber) there's unfortunatly no way to keep a local copy without losing the translation notes.

 This tool can download an entire pool or just a single post from Danbooru and stores the result into a .ksz file which can be opened to view it with the translation notes on top of the images.